it-at-m/swim/handler-core/README.md

 # handler-core

-Library with base componentes for building a new service for handling events from the `dispatch-service`
+Library with base components for building a new service for handling events from the `dispatch-service`

 ## Usage